-- Follow the law. - Use the Code of Conduct and other resources from the organization to help you make the right decisions. - Know that a violation of your responsibilities, as explained in the Code of Conduct - or a violation of other organizational standards and policies and applicable laws - can result in discipline.
-Discipline could include coachings, warnings, suspensions or termination of your employment, contract or other relationship with the organization. - Know that if you do something illegal or unethical, we may make a referral to law enforcement or to professional boards or licensing organizations.
+- Follow the law. - Use the Code of Conduct and other resources from the organization to help you make the right decisions. - Know that a violation of your responsibilities, as explained in the Code of Conduct - or a violation of other organizational standards and policies and applicable laws - can result removal from administering the organization's business. - Know that if you do something illegal or unethical, we may make a referral to law enforcement or to professional boards or licensing organizations.